 Research and development.
 Research and development expenses primarily include salary and related personnel costs for our data platform and analytics applications teams, subscriptions, and outside contractor costs associated with the development of products.
 We have developed an open, flexible, and scalable data platform.
 We plan to continue to invest in research and development to develop new solutions and enhance our applications library.

 We expect that research and development expenses will increase in absolute dollars in future periods, but decrease as a percentage of our revenue over the long term.
-Our research and development expenses may fluctuate as a percentage of our revenue from period to period due to the timing and extent of these expenses.
+Our research and development expenses may fluctuate as a percentage of our revenue from period to period due to the nature, timing, and extent of these expenses.

 General and administrative.
 General and administrative expenses primarily include salary and related personnel costs for our legal, finance, people operations, IT, and other administrative teams, including certain executives.
-General and administrative expenses also include facilities, subscriptions, corporate insurance, outside legal, accounting, directors' fees, and the change in fair value of contingent consideration liability.
+General and administrative expenses also include facilities, subscriptions, corporate insurance, outside legal, accounting, directors' fees, lease-related impairment charges, and the change in fair value of contingent consideration liabilities.

-Due to the closing of our IPO on July 29, 2019, we expect to incur additional costs as a result of operating as a public company, including costs related to compliance and reporting obligations of public companies, and increased costs for insurance, investor relations, and corporate governance.
-As a result, we expect our general and administrative expenses to increase in absolute dollars for the foreseeable future, but decrease as a percentage of our revenue over the long term.
+We expect our general and administrative expenses to increase in absolute dollars for the foreseeable future, but decrease as a percentage of our revenue over the long term.
 Our general and administrative expenses may fluctuate as a percentage of our revenue from period to period due to the timing and extent of these expenses.